GNU-Ymir/Documentations/README.md

 # Important

-Before we start the explanations of the language, please keep in mind that it is under development and that sometimes things might just **don't work as expected**.
-If you encounter errors that you can't understand, or that appears false to you, please concact us at <gnu.ymir@mail.com>.
-We would be happy to receive mail from you !
+Before we start explanations of the language, please keep in mind that it is still being developed and that sometimes things may not work as planned.
+If you come across errors that you cannot understand or that you think are wrong, please contact us at <gnu.ymir@mail.com>.
+We look forward to receiving mail from you!

 ## Installation